marcinwiacek/requestor/readme.md

 If you're not patient, write & propose something better or shut up and allow big boys to work.

+# It is not secure
+It is so much secure as it was possible.

 # I want this and this function
 Wait or see previous points.
 Theoretically, if we don't have technical limits in nodeJS, it could be added.